 Response by the Party

-When the Party receives a letter from the secretariat forwarding a communication, it should as soon as possible, but in any case no later than five months from the date of the secretariat’s letter, submit written explanations or statements clarifying the matter and responding to the allegations (paragraph 23 of the annex to decision I/7).
+When the Party receives a letter from the secretariat forwarding a communication, it should as soon as possible, but in any case no later than five months from the date of the secretariat’s letter, submit written explanations or statements clarifying the matter and responding to the allegations.
 In its response the Party concerned should explicitly comment on the allegations of the communication and also address any questions and other points raised by the Committee at the time the communication was forwarded.

 The Party concerned may also submit comments with respect to the admissibility of the communication.
 If a Party contests the admissibility of the communication, it should inform the Committee as soon as possible, but no later than five months from the date the communication was forwarded.

 The five-month deadline for response is calculated from the date the communication and any relevant documentation were forwarded from the secretariat (date of the cover letter).
-The response from the Party concerned should reach the secretariat by the end of the five-month period by fax or email.
+The response from the Party concerned should reach the secretariat by the end of the five-month period by email.
 The posted original may arrive after the lapse of the five-month period, as long as it was posted before the lapse of the deadline.

 Upon receipt of the response from the Party concerned, the Committee will consider any comments with respect to the admissibility of the communication.
-If the Committee is not convinced by the arguments of the Party, it will confirm the admissibility of the communication and consider its substance.
 If it is convinced by any arguments of the Party that the communication is inadmissible or that there are serious doubts concerning its admissibility, the Committee may reverse or suspend its preliminary decision.
 It will then inform the communicant accordingly and provide it the opportunity to comment, and, where necessary seek further information to enable it to reach a decision on the admissibility.
 If the Party concerned does not respond within the five-month deadline, the Committee will confirm the admissibility of the communication and consider the substance of the file.

 Discussion and preparation of

 findings

-Discussion of submissions, referrals and communications

 When the Committee has received the response to a submission, communication or referral from the Party concerned, or, if no response is received, when the final deadline for receiving such a response has passed, it will:

-Consider whether sufficient information is available for it to be able to consider the substance of the case, and if not, identify what further information is needed;
+a) Consider whether sufficient information is available for it to be able to consider the substance of the case, and if not, identify what further information is needed;

-If sufficient information is available, start the formal discussion on the substance of the case in open session (paragraph
+b) If sufficient information is available, schedule the formal discussion on the substance of the case in open session (paragraph

 32 of the annex to decision I/7);

-If the discussion is completed, prepare draft findings, measures and recommendations in closed session (paragraph 33 of the annex to decision I/7); and
+c) If the discussion is completed, prepare draft findings, measures and recommendations in closed session (paragraph 33 of the annex to decision I/7).
+In doing so, it may request additional information from the parties concerned or other sources; and

+d) Finalize its draft findings and send this to the parties concerned for their comments;

-Finalize and adopt the findings, measures and recommendations taking account of any comments received from the Parties concerned and/or the communicant.
+e) Adopt its findings and recommendations taking account of any comments received from the Parties concerned and/or the communicant and observers.

 If the Committee determines that the information submitted by the parties does not provide sufficient information for the Committee to consider all aspects of the matter, the Committee may take one or more of the following steps:

-Request additional information from the communicant/submitting Party/secretariat, the Party concerned, or other sources;
+a) Request additional information from the communicant/submitting Party/secretariat, the Party concerned, or other sources;

-With the agreement of the Party concerned, proceed to on-the-spot information gathering;
+b) With the agreement of the Party concerned, proceed to on-the-spot information gathering;

-Seek the services of experts and other advisers; and
+c) Seek the services of experts and other advisers; and

-Where appropriate, decide to hold a hearing/discussion.
+d) Decide to hold a hearing/discussion.